 The Minimalist Mom started as a place for me to document my family’s journey to a minimalist lifestyle.
 Fed up with clutter stealing our dollars and time, I took the plunge in September of 2010 and donated, sold and recycled five car loads worth of house wares, electronics, clothing and furniture.
-Months later my husband was offered an overseas job opportunity.
-We sold all of our furniture and donated another car load of belongings before moving.
+In the years since we have moved, added a few more kids and moved a few more times.

 Minimalism continues to be one of the greatest gifts I have given myself and my family.

 - Time: less time cleaning, tidying, shopping, fretting.
 More time living, connecting, pursuing dreams and sleeping.

 - Money: we paid off $80,000 CDN in debt in just under two years.
 By far the biggest thing that helped us beat debt was embracing a simpler lifestyle.

 - Space: you don’t always need to move into a bigger home to get more space.
 Once we reduced what we owned we had spacious closets and rooms.
 And we didn’t have to increase our mortgage to get them.